goossens/ObjectTalk/README.md

 and other assets) and is multithreaded.
-It also contains cross platform libraries to implement canvases, filters, generators, vector displays, font management, asynchronous asset loading in a variety of formats, 2D/3D geometric primitives and 2D path manipulation.
+It also contains cross platform libraries to implement canvases, filters, generators, vector displays, font management, asynchronous asset loading in a variety of formats, 2D/3D geometric primitives, manifold definitions and 2D path manipulation.

 Some of its capabilities are already exposed to the scripting language and the examples folder shows how to use it to create simple GUIs,